jsoma/data-studio-projects/FINAL_TEMPLATE.md

+# Final version comment template

-When you submit the final version of your project, use this template, filling out each section.
+When you submit the final version of your project, paste this into your comment.
+Fill out each section.
 Find an example at https://github.com/jsoma/data-studio-projects/issues/1#issuecomment-315379158

     # Final